eclipse-theia/theia/packages/ai-mcp/README.md

 ## Configuration

-Make sure to configure your MCP Servers properly within the preference settings.
+Make sure to configure your MCP servers properly within the preference settings.

 Example Configuration: